Newington, Nottinghamshire

 Newington is a hamlet in the Bassetlaw district of northern Nottinghamshire, England.
 It is 138 mi north west of London, 34 mi north of the county town and city of Nottingham, and 1 mi north east of the nearest town Bawtry.
 It is in the civil parish of Misson.

 Toponymy

 Newington was not recorded in the Domesday Book of 1086.
-The Old English form is Niuwan tune, meaning at the "new homestead."
+The Old English form is Niuwan tune, meaning the "new homestead."

 Geography

 Newington is surrounded by the following local areas: